neder-land/wcnm/README.md

 # WCNM

-Websocket Criterion for Nederland Munication, a schema for web games C/S communication used internally in nederland group.
+**Websocket Criterion for Nederland Munication**, a schema for web games C/S communication used internally in nederland group.